 Use the machine parameter displayDepthErr to define whether, if a positive depth is entered, the TNC should output an error message (on) or not (off).
-Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is entered.
-This means that the tool moves at rapid traverse in the tool axis to set-up clearance below
+Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is for pre-positioning when a positive depth is entered.
+This means that the tool moves at rapid traverse in the tool axis to set-up clearance below the workpiece surface!